wugniu/sinophone/README.md

 pip install sinophone
 ```

+## Documentation

+Please visit [the documentation](https://sinophone.readthedocs.io/en/latest/) for more information.

 ## Example of use

 In the following example, I simulated a tiny portion of Shanghainese phonology.
 Observe how `sinophone` can collocate phonemes to create a list of hypothetical syllables, and then pick out the ones that contradict the phonotactic constraint `pc`.
 It also applied a phonological rule when printing the syllable in phonetic transcription as `bʊ̃ŋ˥˥`, instead of the phonemic one, `boŋ˥˥`.